 Only elevated processes can read ETW events so we must run our program as Administrator (either from elevated Visual Studio or cmd).
 You can use TraceEventSession.IsElevated() to check if your program is being run as Administrator and exit the program if it isn’t.

-The 4 main classes we are going to work with:
+The 3 main classes we are going to work with:

 Trace session class: TraceEventSession

-Events provider class: EventSource

 ETW Events processor class: TraceEventSource

 Event parser class: TraceEventParser

 Let’s start by creating a session: